India school tragedy raises questions for Gandhi's food plan

 The Congress party, which controls only half of India’s 28 states, won the last two elections after introducing populist policies such as a rural jobs plan and a $12.5 billion farmer loan waiver.

 The food security bill, Gandhi’s pet project, was approved on July 3 using executive orders, usually reserved for urgent policy.
-Gandhi plans to launch the program on August 20, the birthday of her late husband and former prime minister, Rajiv.
+Gandhi plans to launch the programme on Aug.
+20, the birthday of her late husband and former prime minister, Rajiv.

 Parliament must decide whether to agree or reject the measures within six weeks of the next session’s start on Aug 5.
 While opposition parties and some government allies complained about the decision to use an executive order to drive the plan through, the bill is expected to be approved.

-Under the scheme India, one of the world’s largest food producers and consumers, will buy about 30 percent of its 198 million tons of rice and wheat output to sell at subsidized prices.
+Under the scheme India, one of the world’s largest food producers and consumers, will buy about 30 percent of its 198 million tonnes of rice and wheat output to sell at subsidised prices.
 The scheme will cost an estimated $22 billion a year.

 At a warehouse in Naubatpur village, one of the storage hubs for grain in Bihar, pigs grunt and squeal in filthy pools of water that lap at rotting rice spilt from hessian bags.